alvaroandresgarayromero/designpatternsheeet/sandbox/aws/lambda/README.rst

         root@5976e1426a62:/app/sandbox/aws/lambda/terraform# terraform init
         root@5976e1426a62:/app/sandbox/aws/lambda/terraform# terraform apply

-    Verify aws lambda is functional by triggering lambda with the AWS CLI.
+    Verify aws lambda is functional by triggering synchronously lambda with the AWS CLI.
     The payload value will be written into lambda_output.txt

     .. code-block:: bash